masirwlw/masirwlw.github.io/content/authors/admin/_index.md

 # Organizations/Affiliations to show in About widget
 organizations:
-  - name:Beijing Institute of Technology.
+  - name: Beijing Institute of Technology.
     url: https://bhe-lab.org/

 # Short bio (displayed in user profile at end of posts)